runrig-coop/the-runrig-plan/posts/hedgerows.md

 When I tell people I make open source software for farmers, I'll occasionally hear some variation of the reply, "Why do farmers care whether their software is open source?"
-The precise response may differ in tone from the genuinely curious to slightly facetious or outright incredulous.
+The precise response may differ in tone from the genuinely curious to slightly facetious or even outright incredulous.
 "You don't actually expect farmers to read the source code or build the binaries themselves, do you?"
-I might have to concede on that last point, but it seems to me that, regardless of how they're expressed, responses of this sort all rely the same faulty premise.
+I might have to concede on that last point, but it seems to me that, regardless of how they're expressed, responses of this sort all rely upon the same faulty premise.
 They assume that farming and information technology represent opposing world views, that their issues and concerns seldom correlate, and if they do it's by sheer accident.

 Lately, I haven't heard this response quite as often as I used to.
 I attribute this in part to the rise of the closely aligned food sovereignty and data